tamnguyenvan/yolo-tf2/README.md

 ```

 ## References
 This repo is heavily inspired by [zzh8829](https://github.com/zzh8829/yolov3-tf2).
+Don't forget to give him a star.